Europe (including the Middle East and Central Asia)

 Those years of ‘freedom’ have now passed, however, with restrictions on worship and preaching in place in Belarus and Russia due to the power of the orthodox church and in Kazakhstan because it is a mainly muslim country.
 These restrictions affect our ability to preach openly and it is not possible to either register as a recognised religion or own meeting rooms for brothers and sisters to meet in.

-The common link for our work in Belarus, Kazakhstan, Russia and Ukraine has been the Russian language, a legacy of communism, though this is being chipped away at as nations become more nationalistic and move away from their old Russian ties (Ukraine and Kazakhstan in particular).
+The common link for our work in Belarus, Kazakhstan, Russia and Ukraine has been the Russian language, a legacy of communism, though this is being chipped away at as nations move away from their old Russian ties (Ukraine and Kazakhstan in particular).

 3 of the 4 countries in this region are massive, leaving brothers, sisters and contacts often hundreds of miles from their nearest Christadelphian, so regional visits and annual Bible schools are a key part of our work, to bring them together as far as is feasible.
 We are also now supporting the use of zoom, to allow those who have the technology to meet each week for online breaking of bread and readings sessions, though they may live in different countries.